Sensing with discrete time crystals: Results

 The two-tone PDTC discussed so far (\zfr{fig1}B(i)) hosts a single resonance frequency $\fres$, tunable via the sequence parameter $T$.
 However, it is possible to expand the number of resonance frequencies and adjust the DTC sensing spectrum by modifying the PDTC sequence.
 For instance, \zfr{fig3}C(i) introduces a three-tone PDTC, establishing two resonance conditions at $\fres^{(1)}$ and $\fres^{(2)}$, achieved through two different interleaved periods for the $\xg_y$-pulses, interspersed with spin-locking $\theta_x$ pulses.
 The experimental response in \zfr{fig3}C shows two distinct frequencies separated by ${\sim}42\,$Hz.
-The two-frequency linewidths, around $5\,$Hz, remain significantly narrower than the sensor's linewidth without DTC order ($\sim$223Hz), though single-frequency linewidths~(\zfr{fig3}A) are narrower due to longer $T_2^\prime$ lifetimes in the two-tone case.
+We observe asymmetric spectra with a stronger x-component when the period $T$ is decreased, leading to a more frequent overlap between the AC field anti-nodes and the $\gamma_y$ pulses.
+This increased overlap enhances the x-component response (see SI~\ref{supmat:sec:two_tone}).
+The two-frequency linewidths, around $5\,$Hz, remain significantly narrower than the sensor's linewidth without DTC order ($\sim$223Hz)\cite{Sahin22}, although single-frequency linewidths~(\zfr{fig3}A) are narrower due to longer $T_2^\prime$ lifetimes in the two-tone case.